 We live in a busy time with new technological gadgets and media sources popping up every day.
 Taking enjoyment from a good movie, television program, having a laugh from the latest cat video, reading blogs and keeping up with people on social media is all good as long as it’s not a substitute for doing things that matter.
 We can use being busy as an escape from some “weeds” that we have to deal with.

 What Areas in Your Life Need Tending?

 In our lives, what are we not tending to?
 When we ignore spending quality time with a friend or loved one, our relationships are going to whither.
 If we fill up our time with mindless, time wasting activities, we will miss out on learning and growing.

 We all have gardens that need tending.
 How does your garden look?
 Is it beautiful and inviting, or is it overgrown and turns others away?
 What are areas of your life that need some attention?

 If we don’t nurture our mind and have healthy thoughts, we will have no harvest, only weeds.

 So, make those seeds of thought blossom.

-If racing, anxious, obsessive thoughts clutter your mind, meditation is a great way to sow seeds of peace and clarity.
+If racing, anxious, obsessive thoughts clutter your mind, and you need to let go of some weeds, this free Letting Go Meditation can get you started.
+It’s a great way to sow seeds of peace and clarity.